lsst-dm/dmtn-061/index.rst

 The ``ImageMapReduceTask`` accepts a set of configuration parameters that specify how the grid is constructed (grid element size and spacings).
-The grid specification is flexible so that it may containg arbitrary overlapping regions between grid elements, and be of arbitrary dimensions.
+The grid specification is flexible so that it may contain arbitrary overlapping regions between grid elements, and be of arbitrary dimensions.
 The dimensions may also be specified in units of the FWHM of the PSF of the input ``Exposure``.
 An important detail is that one may